openshift-integration/camel-k-example-knative/readme.didact.md

 You need to install the **OpenShift Serverless** operator from Operator Hub in your OpenShift installation, then use it to install both **Knative Serving** and **Knative Eventing**.

+When the operator is installed, from the OpenShift Help menu ("?") at the top of the WebConsole, you can access the "Command Line Tools" page, where you can download the **"kn"** CLI, that is required for running this example.
+The CLI must be installed in your system path.

 Refer to the OpenShift Serverless operator documentation for instructions on how to completely install it on your cluster.

 ## Checking requirements